astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/goodcode/planning.md

 come in the form of scratchy, messy, incoherent writings on whatever napkin or paper is nearby.

-Sidenote: I certainly hope you're *drawing it out* if you're in the realm of frontend/UI/UX design; pop open Figma or just go "old fashioned" with some pen and paper.
+As an aside, I certainly hope you're *drawing it out* if you're in the realm of frontend/UI/UX design; pop open Figma or just go "old fashioned" with some pen and paper.